 Paying off your home mortgage sounds like a ”no brainer.”
 But buying and selling houses, paying off mortgages, and tapping home equity are complicated financial decisions and transactions.

 Plus, they aren’t really ”baby steps”—they’re more like giant leaps.
 There are pros and cons, and everyone’s situation is different.

-And if they weren’t complicated enough, the non-financial factors can further complicate things considerably.
-All of this magnified for soon-to-be retirees or those already in retirement.
+And if the financial considerations aren’t complicated enough, the non-financial factors can further complicate things considerably.
+All of this is magnified for soon-to-be retirees or those already in retirement.

 In this article, I discuss the arguments for and against paying off your house.
 Hopefully, this will help you wisely evaluate your situation and decide what’s best for you.